100terres/eslint-config/README.md

 ## A bit of context

-I was a tired to always re-create this little [ESlint](https://eslint.org/) configuration each time I started a new project.
+I was a bit tired to always re-create this little [ESlint](https://eslint.org/) configuration each time I started a new project.
 So I've decided to create it once and for all.

 ## Getting Started 🚀